 Appropriate Style and Mode

 As I mentioned before, it all matters on the type of strength training that is employed.
-The lifting style for running and cycling are a bit different.
-Running is most benefited from lifting heavy and explosively, while cycling is simply lifting heavy with low reps.
+The lifting approach for running and cycling are a bit different.
+Running is benefits most from lifting heavy and explosively, while cycling responds by simply lifting heavy with low reps.

 Presuming that you are starting with a client at the beginning of their training, you want to have at least 8-12 weeks before their event.
 If time permits it is good to start them with an adaption phase, before the main training.

 Adaption Phase: 2-3 weeks

 This period is to focus in on technique and form to prevent improper execution injuries down the line.
 Also this will help decrease DOM that would occur if a client were to begin lifting as heavy as possible right away.

 Lighter weight – approximately 60% max 1RM

 1 Rep Max